Multilingual portals

 The language and region are represented by ISO-639 and ISO-3166 codes (e.g. en-us for English (United States of America) or en-gb for English (United Kingdom).
 These codes are the basis for controlling languages in portals.

-Multilingual does not just mean presenting texts in a language-dependent manner, but also presenting number and date values in the respective country.
+Multilingualism means not only the language-dependent display of texts, but also the display of numerical and date values in the respective country.
 Even colors can be interpreted differently depending on the culture.
 Graphics with lettering also get a language-dependent aspect.
 Even the question whether the user reads from left to right or vice versa can play a role.

 There are therefore various details that need to be considered and implemented when creating a multilingual portal - regardless of which technology is used.
 You will find what you need to know for this here.